Halibut205/Halibut_Clock/README.md

 ### **Task Management**
 - Add tasks for each session using the task panel
 - Mark tasks as completed when finished
+- Reactivate completed tasks with the "↩ Undo" button
 - Track your productivity across multiple sessions
 - Clear completed tasks when needed